 Ideal Sun Conditions:

-Yellow goblet shaped flowers that become interesting elongated seed capsules.
+Yellow goblet shaped flowers on short reddish stems that become interesting elongated purple speckled seed capsules from mid spring to mid summer.
+Blooming slows during the heat of mid summer, but will pick up again as temperatures cool with late summer moisture.
 Evening primrose actually begins bloom an hour or two after dark and remains open until around 11 o’clock the next day, longer during cooler and cloudy summer days.
+The leaves are shiny gray green, narrow lanceolate or oblanceolate, with white veins.
 O. macrocarpa welcomes afternoon shade and it’s monthly allowance of water, but will do equally well in a medium water-use zone.
 O. macrocarpa can be seen flowering nicely in the red clay soils of Palo Duro Canyon.

 Use in Garden